google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

  - Wait for 15 minutes.

- - In Google Cloud Consule menu,  navigate to BigQuery -> Sql Workspace
+ - In Google Cloud Consule menu,  navigate to BigQuery -> SQL Studio

  - Open the dataset flights and review streaming_preds table